Home Lighting Ideas: Inspiration for Every Room

 This is the room where your lighting can make as much of a statement as your signature cannelloni.
 Whether you’re going for a shadowy tavern or a grand hall fit to host the Queen of England, you need overhead lighting with scale and presence.

 Match the shape to your table so the downlight is bright enough for homework, crafts, or trivia nights.
-For example, a long and linear table calls for multiple, staggered pieces.
+For example, a long and linear table calls for multiple, staggered pendant lights.
 For accent lighting in your dining room, use candles, buffet lamps, or recessed lights in any built-in shelving.
 This can create romantic dimmable lighting for an intimate date night.
 Read about the Best Light Fixtures for Your Dining Room to get more specific ideas.

 Kitchen Lighting to Up Your Chef Game

 Do you want a soft, familiar glow in your kitchen that your family will grow to know and love over the years?
 How about some back lighting in the cabinets that makes you feel at home, whether you’re reaching for a sippy cup or coffee mug?
-Maybe you’d prefer a cluster of down-lit mini-pendants above your island to highlight fond moments of baking cookies with your kids.
+Maybe you’d prefer a cluster of down-lit pendant lights above your island to highlight fond moments of baking cookies with your kids.

 If you prefer a sleek, professional kitchen without crumbs or sticky fingerprints, installing recessed ceiling cans in hollow spots over your gleaming counters or a stark flush mount over the spotless sink will provide a more modern, minimal ambiance.
 Read our Kitchen Lighting Guide for more on choosing fixtures.